jhroemer/jhroemer.github.io/src/content/posts/WIP-getting-good-results-out-of-figma-mcp.md

 So this experiment is about getting to the other end of the spectrum, to something that really feels like the real thing, and testing with that.

+# Outcome

+- Start at the beginning, with the outcome
+- We got very accurate results, could generate the thing in ~15 min
+- Code quality depends on the codebase.
+The agent will pick up on existing patterns, this is not new.

 # ..

 - https://modelcontextprotocol.io/docs/tools/inspector
+- MCP Jam
 - https://www.anthropic.com/engineering/effective-harnesses-for-long-running-agents
+- Which optimizations do agents already do, w. caching and so forth?
 - https://www.anthropic.com/engineering/demystifying-evals-for-ai-agents

 Out of the box behaviour of claude code and Figma will give you a very general response, which in many cases is likely to be much more innaccurate than it needs to be.